caseycrogers/implicit_navigator/README.md

 ```

 `ImplicitNavigator` takes an optional `depth` parameter which represents where the user currently is in the app's
 navigation flow.
-When the back button is pressed, the app state is returned to the last value of lower depth. ie, the
+When the back button is pressed, the app state is returned to the last value of less depth. ie, the
-user moves "up" the navigation flow to a shallower depth.
+user moves "up" the navigation flow.

 Using the above example code, imagine a user navigates through the pages as follows:

 `depth_0:_index=null > depth_1:_index=0 > depth_1:_index=1`

-If the user then presses back, they will go **up** in the navigation flow to depth 0: `depth_0:_index=0`, **not**
+If the user then presses back, they will go **up** in the navigation flow to depth 0: `depth_0:_index=null`, **not**
 `depth_1:_index=0`.

 If Implicit Navigators are nested within each other in the widget tree, you should build each inner navigator with a